kovidgoyal/calibre/manual/edit.rst

 book to the selected checkpoint, undoing all changes since that checkpoint was created.

-The Live Preview panel
+The Live preview panel
 ------------------------

 .. image:: images/live-preview.png
-    :alt: The Live Preview Panel
+    :alt: The Live preview Panel
     :class: float-left-img

-The :guilabel:`File Preview` gives you an overview of the various files inside The live preview panel shows you the changes you are making live (with a second or two of delay).
+The :guilabel:`File preview` gives you an overview of the various files inside The live preview panel shows you the changes you are making live (with a second or two of delay).
 As you edit HTML or CSS files, the preview panel is updated automatically to reflect your changes.
 As you move the cursor around in the